-This Chocolate Wafer Icebox Cake has a gorgeous presentation, and always a crowd pleaser!
+This Chocolate Wafer Icebox Cake has a gorgeous presentation, and is always a crowd-pleaser!

-These chocolate wafers are usually found in the cookie section or in the baking section by the graham crackers crusts at some grocery stores.
-I have also found them at Walmart, there are a couple different brands but either will work perfectly.
+These chocolate wafers are usually found in the cookie section.
+Or in the baking section by the graham crackers crusts at some grocery stores.
+You can also order them from Amazon or I have also bought them at Walmart.
+But if you cant find them thin Oreo cookies work too.

-Smear a couple tablespoons of the whipped cream on the plate to lay the cookie roll on.
+Smear a couple of tablespoons of whipped cream on the plate to lay the cookie roll on.
 It helps hold them still so you can frost the top.

 I usually use sliced almonds for the topping, but you can use whatever you have on hand.

 Looking for more delicious dessert recipes?

 - No Churn Caramel Chocolate Chunk Ice Cream

 An easy and decadent no bake cake your guests will go crazy for.

 - 1 teaspoon vanilla extract